csalmeida/ruby-fundamentals/README.md

 | **downto** | `5.downto(1) { puts "Hello" }` |
 | **each** | `(1..5).each { puts "Hello" }` |

-However, running iterators on a single line does not allow the previous example to be create since it makes use of the current iteration number (`index`) to count down.
+However, running iterators on a single line does not allow the initial loop example to be created using them since it makes use of the current iteration number (`index`) to count down.

-To access it a block variable needs to be passed in, allowing to make use of the value as it iterates through:
+To access `index`, a block variable needs to be passed in, allowing to make use of the value as it iterates through:

 ```ruby
 # control-structures/iterators.rb